ericktijerou/jetpuppy/README.md

 ## What's Jetpuppy? :rocket:
 Jetpuppy is a sample app using Jetpack Compose UI.

+## Motivation and Context
+The purpose of this project is to try new Android technologies and learn how it works in an app.

 ## Features  👓

 The codebase focuses on following key things: